CS-440-Fall-2021/hw1/README.md

 You will provide feedback on your teammate and on the assignment.
 The related assignment will be available on LMS with further instructions and will be due at the same time as the problem set.

+This is an individual submission on LMS and contributes to your individual _Team Factor_ which is 1 by default and penalized for non-submission or non-participation in the team as assessed through peer feedback or GitHub contribution.

 Deadline: 2359h on Tuesday, 28 September

 ## 1.3 Peer Review

 You will review and grade 2 submissions which will be shared with you.
 The related assignment will be available on LMS with further instructions.

+This is an individual submission on LMS and contributes to your individual _Review Factor_ which is 1 by default and penalized for non-submission.

+This is an individual submission on LMS.

 Deadline: 2359h on Friday, 1 October

+# Grading

+Your submission will be graded as per the criteria specified in the accompanying file, _hw1-review.xlsx_.
+This will contribute to your _Submission Score_, as described above.

+Your individual score in this homework is the product of your Submission Score and Team Factor and Review Factor.

 # Discussion